trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

     gem "trailblazer-operation"
     gem "rspec"

 The `trailblazer-operation` gem gives you the `Trailblazer::Operation` class and its Railway semantics.
 Nothing more.
-It does *not* have any other dependencies, which is why it is a great idea to start learning Trailblazer with a setup as simple as possible.
+It does *not* have any other dependencies, which is helpful as it means you can start learning Trailblazer with a setup as simple as possible.

 We will explore the operation's behavior using specs.
 This is my personal favorite way to play with new ideas or gems.
-If you prefer Minitest, you may do so, Trailblazer is not coupled to any specific test framework.
+The examples here will use RSpec, but you can use Minitest if you prefer.
+Trailblazer is not coupled to any specific test framework.

 ## Our first Operation

-When implementing a blog website, it's probably quite handy to empower a user to write and create a blog post.
+When implementing a blog website, it's probably quite handy to give a user the ability to write and create a blog post.

 In most web frameworks like Rails, you'd start with a `PostsController` and an action `#create` that receives and processes a post form.